blackosinter/GSwitch/README.md

 1. Download the extension folder and place it wherever you prefer.
 2. Delete manifest.json and rename manifestfirefox to manifest.json
 3. Add all the files in the folder in zip files.
-4. Open extension manager in your browser.
+4. Open about:debugging
-5. Install  Add-on from file (our zip).
+5. Open "This Firefox"
+6. Click on "Load Temporary Add-on"
+7. Select zip file.

 ## Usage
 <h1>Usage</h1>